zng-ui/zng/TODO/_current.md

 # TextInput

-* Refactor all text edit actions into `TextEditOp` to support undo.
+* What happens with undo if the text var is modified externally?

 * Support replace (Insert mode in command line).
 * Support buttons: